pavitrachavda97/speech-to-text/README.md

+# speech-to-text
+The Speech-to-Text system is a powerful tool that allows you to convert spoken language into written text.
+This README file provides an overview of the Speech-to-Text system, its features, setup instructions, and usage guidelines.

+# Features
+The Speech-to-Text system offers the following features:
+- Speech Recognition
+- Real-Time Conversion
+- Multiple Audio Input Formats
+- Language Support
+- Punctuation and Formatting

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).